 Mapping Workflow

-Similar to spectroscopy, EFTEM is a simple workflow to help you enhance contrast, map and analyze chemicals or elements.
+Similar to spectroscopy, EFTEM is a simple workflow for enhancing contrast, mapping, and analyzing chemicals or elements.

 1. Find the region of interest you want to map.